 420 minutes ÷ 180 units = 2.33 minutes per unit

-Lead time is the total customer experience - the complete time from when they place an order to when they receive their finished product.
+Lead time is the total elapsed time from when a customer places an order to when they receive the finished product.
 This metric matters immensely because it's what your customers actually see and feel.

 Lead time encompasses everything in your value stream: order processing, material procurement, production, quality control, packaging, shipping, and delivery.
 It's the ultimate measure of your responsiveness to customer needs.